 We face translation and transaction risks related to changes in foreign currency exchange rates.
 Since we report revenues and expenses in U.S. Dollars, changes in exchange rates may either positively or negatively affect our consolidated revenues and expenses (as expressed in U.S. Dollars) from foreign operations.
 Based on 2008 exchange rates and operating results, if the U.S. dollar were to strengthen by 10%, we currently estimate operating income would decrease between 3% and 5%.
 This assumes that all currencies are impacted in the same manner and our international revenue and expenses remain constant from current levels.
 As the functional currency of our foreign operations is generally their respective local currency, our foreign operations are translated into U.S. Dollars at the exchange rates in effect at the balance sheet date for assets and liabilities and average exchange rates during the period presented for revenues and expenses.
 The resulting translation adjustments are recorded as a component of accumulated other comprehensive income or loss in the stockholders' equity section of our Consolidated Balance Sheets.
 Our foreign subsidiaries generally collect revenues and pay expenses in their functional currency, mitigating transaction risk.
-However, certain subsidiaries may enter into transactions in currencies other than their functional currency transaction gains or losses primarily arising from transactions in currencies other than the functional currency transaction gains or losses primarily arising from transactions in currencies other than the functional currency are succeptible to movements in foreign currency until final settlement.
-Currency transaction gains or losses primarily arising from transactions in currencies other than the functional currency are included in office and general expenses.
-We have not entered into a material amount of foreign currency forward exchange contracts or other derivative financial instruments to hedge the effects of adverse fluctuations in foreign currency exch
+However, certain subsidiaries may enter into transactions in currencies other than their functional currency.
+Assets and liabilities denominated in currencies other than the functional currency are susceptible to movements in foreign currency until final settlement.
+Currency transaction gains or losses primarily arising from transactions in currencies other than the functional currency forward exchange contracts or other derivative financial instruments to hedge the effects of adverse fluctuations in foreign currency exchange rates.